List of Empowered characters: Maid Man

 Maid Man is a lone superhero who dresses and uses weapons thematically designed to imply he is a French Maid or housekeeper.
 His personality, manner of speech, attitude towards crime, fighting style and weaponry, all a spoof of Batman.
-This is repeatedly used for injokes (ie, when asked if a burly man like him doesn't feel ridiculous dressing in a flimsy French Maid costume, he replies that he would feel much more embarrassed dressing as an animal, like a bat).
+This is repeatedly used for injokes (ie, when asked if a burly man like him does not feel ridiculous dressing in a flimsy French Maid costume, he replies that he would feel much more embarrassed dressing as an animal, like a bat).
 Unlike the majority of superheroes in the Empowered series, Maid Man does not have any superhuman abilities.
 Despite this, he is well liked within the milieu of superheroes and is extremely capable of defending himself and others against beings with superhuman abilities.
 Maid Man is also one of the few heroes who treats Emp with respect and gives her salient advice.
 Initially introduced as a minor/background character, he takes on a leading role alongside Emp and her other friends in Volume 6.

-Emp first met Maid Man when he infiltrated the super-villain group known as the "Felonifive" under a false supervillain identity known as "Crowquet".

-As Maid Man had no actual superhuman powers to remove in the first place, he was one of the few unaffected heroes present at the Caped Justice Awards fiasco.

-As shown in his first appearance in Vol 6, there is the possibility that Maid Man is a multiple personality disorder sufferer, and his civilian alter ego is unaware of the specifics of what happens when he switches over.